thongngo3301/devr/job-dsl/README.md

 ![alt Install Job DSL](images/install-job-dsl.png "Install Job DSL") Select `Install without restart`

-Next, we will setup some credentials for Github and Docker registry.
+Next, we will setup some credentials for <b>Github</b> and <b>Docker registry</b>.
 Go to `Dashboard > Manage Jenkins > Credentials`, click to domain `(global)` then `Add Credentials`.
 We will create 2 credentials here.
 First one is the token on Github.
 We will create it with kind `Secret text` and input the token into.
 After that, we will create another one with kind `Username with password` for Docker registry.
 ![alt Create credentials](images/create-creds.png "Create credentials")